cni-genie/CNI-Genie/docs/smart-cni-genie/README.md

 - Option 2: Measure bandwidth usage via [fasthall perf_test](https://github.com/fasthall/container-network)

 This tool helps monitor bandwidth usage of containers.
-In CNI-Genie for a given plugin the bandwidth usage of all of the containers using that plugin is measured.
+In this case, for every plugin we measure the bandwidth usage of all of the containers using that plugin.

 ## Note: both Option 1 and 2 can be used to
 Periodically meaure and log bandwidth usage (CNI-Genie retreives the logs when needed)